Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: The Experiment

 \subsubsection{Advertisements}

-We obtain basic firm information, including names and locations, for nearly all advertisements.
-In total, 4,968 firms are audited.
-Most firms (71 percent) are audited once, and 95 percent are audited four or fewer times.
+In total, we audited 4,969 firms.
+Most firms (71 percent) were audited once, and 95 percent were audited four or fewer times.

-Of the 9,220 job openings in our sample, firm names are identified for 96 percent of advertisements, and 99 percent include location information.
-Applications are submitted to job openings in every state, although coverage is uneven.
-Forty percent of job openings are concentrated in five states (California, Texas, Florida, Illinois, and New York), but the sample covers all 50 states, with at least 40 job openings in 35 of them.
-Figure \ref{fig:app-maps} presents the geographic distribution of advertisements across commuting zones using a heat map.\footnote{After obtaining the latitude and longitude of firm locations, we identify the corresponding county and use a crosswalk from the U.S. Department of Agriculture (USDA) to group counties into 1990 commuting zones.}
+Of the 9,220 job openings in our sample, firm names were identified in 96 percent of advertisements, and 99 percent include location information.
+Geographic coverage was uneven.
+Thirty-nine percent of job openings were located in five states (California, Texas, Florida, Illinois, and New York), but the sample covered all 50 states, with at least 40 job openings in 35 states.
+Figure \ref{fig:app-maps} presents a heat map of advertisements across commuting zones.\footnote{After obtaining the latitude and longitude of firm locations, we identified the corresponding county and used a crosswalk from the U.S. Department of Agriculture (USDA) to group counties into 1990 commuting zones.}

-The job title and description are used as inputs to the O*NET-SOC Autocoder, a machine learning algorithm developed by the Department of Labor and refined by R.M.
-Wilson Consulting, Inc. The algorithm assigns each advertisement an 8-digit O*NET-SOC code and computes an occupation-match score for each job advertisement, ranging from 50 to 99, with higher values indicating a stronger match.
-In sensitivity analyses, we use these scores as analytic weights as a check against misclassification bias.
+We submitted the job title and description to the O*NET-SOC Autocoder, a machine learning algorithm developed by the Department of Labor and refined by R.M.
+Wilson Consulting, Inc. The algorithm assigned each advertisement an 8-digit O*NET-SOC code and produced an occupation-match score, ranging from 50 to 99, with higher values indicating a stronger match.
+In sensitivity analyses, we weight observations by these scores to assess sensitivity to occupational misclassification.
 Weighted and unweighted estimates are similar.